lmxmercy/MGCT/docs/README.md

 # MGCT
 The PyTorch implementation for the paper:

 MGCT: Mutual-Guided Cross-Modality Transformer for Survival Outcome Prediction using Integrative Histipathology-Genomic Features.
-(Accepted by BIBM 2023)
+(Accepted by IEEE BIBM 2023) [arXiv](https://arxiv.org/abs/2311.11659)

 ## Pre-requisites
 * Linux (Tested on Ubuntu 18.04)